GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

 The properties and methods of the classes defined so far are **instance properties**, meaning that they are instantiated and called on each instance of the class object.
 There is another type of property called a **static property**.
 Static properties and methods are shared by all instances of a class.

-To make a property static, use the `static` keyword before a property or a method.
+To make a property static, use the `static` keyword before a property or method name.

 For example, you can add a new `static` property to the `Car` class called `numberOfCars` that stores the number of times that the `Car` class is instantiated and set its initial value to 0.
 Then, in the constructor, increment the count by one.